An algorithmic approach to direct spline products: procedures and computational aspects: Motivation: a numerical study of stability and correctness

 \subsection{Product of splines on same knot vector and same degree}

-As further test to motivate the relevance of a direct formula, we perform the multiplication of two distinct splines on the same knot vector $\pmb{\uptau} = \pmb{\uptau}^1 = \pmb{\uptau}^2$ and with same degree $p_1 = p_2$.
-This can be reckon as a generalization of the previous test (Galerkin case with $k$-refinement) where two splines are considered instead of two B-splines.
-We take a knot vector $\pmb{\uptau}$ with $5$ breakpoints in $[0, 1]$ and degree $p_1$, and hence $p_2$, in the range $1$ to $50$.
-The two splines $f$ and $g$ have random coefficients in $[-1, 1]$.
-In Figure \ref{fig:test3} (a) we show the comparison between the direct approach, using the formula of \citet{morken}, and the implicit approach of collocation.
-As in the previous cases the degradation in the accuracy of the latter corresponds to the growth in the condition number of the collocation matrix $\bbol{C}$, as shown in Figure \ref{fig:test3} (b).
+As a further test, we consider the product of two splines defined on the same knot vector $\pmb{\uptau}$ on $[0,1]$, with equal degree $p_1 = p_2 \in \{1,\dots,50\}$.
+This generalizes the previous setting (Galerkin case with $k$-refinement) by replacing B-splines with generic splines.
+We take $\pmb{\uptau}$ with $5$ uniform breakpoints, and define $f$ and $g$ as splines with random coefficients in $[-1,1]$.
+Results are reported in Figure \ref{fig:test3} (a)--(b).